-All chamber members are welcome to volunteer to serve on the following divisions and/or committees.
-Joining a steering committee, council, or division is a great opportunity to get involved and get to know fellow area professionals and chamber members as you work towards a common goal.
+All chamber members are welcome to volunteer to serve on the following committees.
+Joining a committee is a wonderful opportunity to get involved and get to know fellow area professionals and chamber members as you work towards a common goal.
 Email email@example.com if you are interested in joining or would like more information.

 The purpose of the Membership Division is to promote current and new membership in the chamber.
 Member engagement and member retention are a top priority.
 By seeking feedback from current members on ways to improve chamber member services, they are able to increase the value of membership benefits and investment.
 The Membership Division is often the catalyst for creating new programs and councils such as the MACT, HR Council and Young Professionals (YP) in order to tailor chamber offerings to the needs of the members.